-- PAP under the ROW where significant portions of land may be permanently removed from agricultural productivity. - Land users not formally recognised under national law (for the OHTL only) - Farmworkers employed by farm owners who may lose employment as a result of the OHTl construction works (For the OHTL only)
+- PAP under the ROW, significant portions of land may be permanently removed from agricultural productivity. - Land users not formally recognized under national law (for the OHTL only) - Farmworkers employed by farm owners who may lose employment because of the OHTL construction works (For the OHTL only)

-A livelihood restoration plan (LRP) will be prepared based on further socio-economic data collection and a gap analysis to understand how the national process aligns with IFC PS5 for identification of livelhodd restoration measures with any project-affected landowners or users, where relevant.
-This will be discussed and implemented with land users before the commencement of overhead line construction works.
+A livelihood restoration plan (LRP) will be prepared based on further socio-economic data collection and a gap analysis to understand how the national process aligns with IFC PS5 to identify livelihood restoration measures with any project-affected landowners or users, where relevant.
+This will be discussed and implemented with land users before overhead line construction works commence.
 After completing this exercise, all residual impacts are expected to be minor to moderate.